 • 300+ reps.
 Salesforce or Microsoft Dynamics 365 with EA bundling.
 Nothing else handles the complexity.

-2. Is marketing automation a core need?
+2. Marketing automation as a core need

 If yes, HubSpot Sales Hub plus Marketing Hub is the cleanest story; the data model is shared.
 Watch the Marketing Hub Pro cliff at $890/mo flat.
 If marketing automation runs in a separate tool (Customer.io, ActiveCampaign, Marketo), then Pipedrive, Close, or Salesforce all work fine; pick on the sales side, not the marketing side.

 If reps make 30+ calls a day, Close is the only CRM in this list with native Power Dialer at the right price point.
 The integration story between a non-Close CRM and Salesloft or Outreach is real, but reps will quietly prefer Close once they try both.
-If outbound is 20% of motion or less, any of the other eight tools work; don’t over-rotate on the dialer story.

-4. What ecosystem are you already in?
+4. The ecosystem you already run in

 • Google Workspace.
 Copper or HubSpot.
 Copper auto-populates contacts from Gmail; HubSpot’s Gmail extension is solid.
 Skip Microsoft-native tools.